BU-KABlab/PANDA-BEAR/documentation/04 Using-Analyzers.md

 ### 2. Automated Analysis through the Analysis Worker

-The PANDA-SDL system includes an analysis worker that can automatically run analyzers on completed experiments:
+The PANDA-BEAR system includes an analysis worker that can automatically run analyzers on completed experiments:

 1. Place your analyzer in the analyzers directory specified in your config.ini
 2. From the main menu, select option `10` to start the analysis loop